FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ### 1.3.3 Basic Data Types

-This section defines a set of basic, atomic data types that are used by GEDCOM X.
+This section defines a set of basic data types that are used by GEDCOM X.

 A "boolean" refers to the mathematical concept of binary-valued logic: `true` or `false`.

-A "timestamp" refers to an instance of time, including values for year, month, date, hour, minute, second, and timezone.
+A "timestamp" refers to an instance of time, including values for year, month, date, hour, minute, second, milliseconds and timezone.

 A "double" refers to an `IEEE 754 binary64` value.

 A "character" is an atomic unit of text as specified by `ISO/IEC 10646`.

-A "string" is an atomic data type defined as a finite-length sequence of characters.
+A "string" is defined as a finite-length sequence of characters.

-A "double" is an IEEE 754 binary64 value.

-A "list" is an atomic data type defined as a sequence of data instances.
-When a property is defined as of the "list" data type, the data type of the data instances in the list is also provided.
+A "list" is defined as a sequence of data instances.
+When a property is defined in terms of a "list", the data type of the data instances in the list is also provided.

 <a name="uri"/>